andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  and Julia L. Blanchard, submitted to Method in Ecology and Evolution.

-**The code that fits all the methods (e.g. fitting3rep.r) can take a short while to run, and so I have included the .RData files for those.

-I have tried to keep required packages to a minimum, but you will need: plotrix dplyr
+I have tried to keep required packages to a minimum, but you will need: plotrix  (only for histograms with gaps, as for Figure 1) dplyr
 (and their dependencies).

-The resulting figures (as .eps postscript files) are also included so that code can be re-run and the results compared with my original figures.
-I have included the RData file for the results for the main simulation of 10,000 data sets (multiple/fitting3rep.r) because the code can take a while to run.
+The resulting figures (as .eps postscript files) are also included so that code can be independnetly re-run and the results easily compared with my original figures.
+I have included the .RData file for the results for the main simulation of 10,000 data sets (multiple/fitting3rep.r) because the code can take a while to run.
+The .RData files are generally large and so I haven't included them.

 code/
 *****